 Father Bob Bussen will deliver an invocation, and Morrison will speak about the signal and its significance.

-“We have some of the different plaques that honor Park City history that we’ve been setting up due to the fact 1984,” she said.
+“We have some of the different plaques that honor Park City history that we’ve been setting up due to 1984,” she said.
 “There are many plaques on Main Street that tell the history of the homes.”